CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT

 We propose \textsc{CHRONOS}, a hardware-assisted framework that decouples cryptographic setup from active training.
 During idle windows, \textsc{CHRONOS} executes a once-per-epoch server-relayed Diffie-Hellman exchange within an ARM TrustZone enclave, sealing shared secrets and distributing Shamir shares to peers.
 During training, clients mask gradients via a single stream-cipher evaluation and transmit in one round; a hardware-backed counter enforces mask freshness.
 If clients drop mid-round, the server reconstructs masks from peer-held shares ($k \times 32$ bytes/client), preserving aggregation without round repetition.

-Evaluation on 20 Rock Pi 4 devices shows that \textsc{CHRONOS} reduces active-phase latency by up to 74\% over synchronous secure aggregation.
-It mitigates gradient inversion while maintaining a persistent Secure World footprint under 700 bytes, independent of model dimension and training horizon. }
+Evaluation on a 32-node heterogeneous testbed (Rock Pi 4 and Orange Pi 5) shows that \textsc{CHRONOS} reduces active-phase latency by up to 74\% over synchronous secure aggregation.
+It mitigates gradient inversion while maintaining a persistent Secure World footprint under 1.1 KB, independent of model dimension and training horizon. }